Madhur Bhandarkar: Career

+Bhandarkar's next directorial venture, the drama Fashion (2008) starring Priyanka Chopra, Kangana Ranaut and Mugdha Godse in lead roles, emerged as his biggest commercial success to date.
+The film, which explored feminism and female power in the world of Indian fashion, received widespread critical acclaim upon release.
+Fashion has widely been regarded as one of the best women-centric films in Bollywood.

+He next directed the prison drama Jail (2009), starring Neil Nitin Mukesh and Mugdha Godse, which depicted the lives of wrongful convicts in Indian jails.
+The film received mixed reviews from critics and emerged as a below average commercial success at the box office.

+His next directorial venture, the drama film Heroine (2012), was based on the glamorous world of the Hindi film industry (Bollywood).
+Initially set to star Aishwarya Rai in the lead role, the film starred Kareena Kapoor as a once – successful film actress whose career is on the decline.
+Upon release, the film received mixed – to – positive reviews, with Kapoor's performance and Bhandarkar's direction receiving high praise; it also emerged as a commercial success at the box office.

 Madhur was conferred PL Deshpande Award a.k.a.
 Zenith Asia Award for significantly shaping the film making culture in his unique works and he has been described as 'the Film Maker of the First Decade of the 21st Century'.
 On the Silver Jubilee Year of Aashay Film Club, award ceremony took place on 16 Nov at National Film Archive Theatre during the eighth Pulotsav – An Art Festival in Pune.
 PL Deshpande was a renowned writer, stage and film actor and his literary works are still revered in Maharashtra and others parts of the world.
 In his honour, Zenith Asia Award was given to Madhur Bhandarkar and his film Chandni Bar was also screened during the fest amongst landmark 25 films from world cinema.

 In Nov, 2010 National Film Archive of India (NFAI) announced to preserve all the films of Madhur Bhandarkar.
-Chandni Bar, Page-3, Corporate, Traffic Signal, Fashion and Jail found space in Government's Archival data for Indian films.
+Chandni Bar, Page – 3, Corporate, Traffic Signal, Fashion and Jail found space in Government's Archival data for Indian films.